AaltoSciComp/scicomp-docs/triton/quickstart/quickconnecting.rst

       have a look at the following pages:

       * :doc:`Shell crash course </scicomp/shell>`
-      * :doc:`Configuration and use of ``ssh``</scicomp/ssh>`
+      * :doc:`Configuration and use of ssh </scicomp/ssh>`
       * :doc:`SSH fingerprints <../usage/ssh-fingerprints>`

-Setting up ssh for passwordfree access
+Setting up ssh for passwordless access
 --------------------------------------

-The following guide shows you how to set up the ssh system to allow you to connect to Triton from either outside of the aalto network or from within using an ssh key instead of your password.
+The following guide shows you how to set up the ssh system to allow you to connect to Triton from either outside of the Aalto network or from within using an ssh key instead of your password.
 In the following guide ``USERNAME`` refers to your Aalto user name and ``~/.ssh`` refers to your ssh config folder.
 (On Windows, you can use `GIT-bash <https://gitforwindows.org/>`__, which will allow you to use linux style abbreviations.
 The actual folder is normally located under